Money Expert > Car Insurance > Car insurance for high risk drivers

 • Choose a higher excess: Weigh up how much you'd be willing to pay yourself in the event of a claim, as often a higher voluntary excess decreases your quote.

-• Watch out for optional extras: They’re appear tempting with the additional cover they offer, but not all of them are worth it.
+• Watch out for optional extras: They appear tempting with the additional cover they offer, but not all of them are worth it.

 • Look at multi-policy discounts: If you have multiple vehicles in your household, a multi-policy can insure all drivers under one policy, often at a better rate.

-• Change providers annually: When it comes to insurance, loyalty doesn’t pay.
-You’ll almost always get a better deal by comparing the market and switching to a new provider.
-And how do you know what’s on offer…?
+• Change providers annually: When it comes to insurance, loyalty doesn't pay.
+You'll almost always get a better deal by comparing and switching to a new insurance company.

-• Shop around for deals: Insurance is a bit like finding the best pizza in Italy – you’ve got to research and compare the market to find the best deal.
-Use a tool like ours to view a wide range of cheap insurance deals from a huge range of providers to find the one that’s right for you.
+• Shop around for deals and compare car insurance quotes: Insurance is a bit like finding the best pizza in Italy – you've got to research and compare quotes to find the best deal.
+Use a tool like ours to view a wide range of cheap insurance deals from a huge range of providers to find the one that's right for you.

 Car Insurance,